 How's the weather in Newport News?

 Here in Newport News, we experience all four seasons.
+The summer temperatures average in the mid-80s: perfect for sunning, swimming, boating, and fishing.
+Fall's pleasant temperatures average in the mid-60s: ideal weather for viewing our fall foliage while cruising the James River, hiking along one of our many trails, or canoeing on one of our lakes.
 In the winter, our average annual snowfall is less than two inches, so do not expect too many sleigh rides.
 Spring brings some showers for our blooming flowers; therefore, expect a little less than four inches of rainfall as the average per month.
-Summer temperatures average in the mid-80s: perfect for sunning, swimming, boating, and fishing.
-Fall's pleasant temperatures average in the mid-60s: ideal weather for viewing our fall foliage while cruising the James River, hiking along one of our many trails, or canoeing on one of our lakes.

-In Newport News, we enjoy a rich history of entertainers, athletes and Hollywood stars that hail from our great city.
+In Newport News, we enjoy a rich history of entertainers, athletes, and Hollywood stars that hail from our great city.
 One of the most well-known artists from Newport News is none other than the “First Lady of Song," Jazz Vocalist, Ella Jane Fitzgerald!
 She was born on April 25, 1917, in Newport News Virginia.
-In 2017, we will honor her memory in the Ella Fitzgerald Centennial Celebration.
+In 2017, we honored her memory in the Ella Fitzgerald Centennial Celebration.
 We hope you'll join us in some of the many events to come!
 Other famous Newport News natives include:

 Tony award-winning actress and singer Pearl Mae Bailey, born on March 29, 1918.

 In 1935, Ava Gardner, who became an American singer and actress, moved to Newport News when she was 13 years old and attended Elementary and High School here.

 Austin Roberts, (born September 17, 1945), Singer and Songwriter: noted for work on Hanna-Barbera Saturday Morning Cartoons; Josie and the Pussycats and the second season of Scooby-Doo, Where are you!